fsancho/IA/02. Uninformed Search/Readme.md

 # Instructions for BFS

-This library is really an extension of the BSS library explained in the [State Space Search](https://github.com/fsancho/IA/tree/master/01.%20State%20Space%20Search) section , therefore, both the states (_AI:states_) and the transitions (_AI:transitions_) follow a similar behavior and only the differences are shown here.
+This library is really an extension of the BSS library explained in the [State Space Search](https://github.com/fsancho/IA/tree/master/01.%20State%20Space%20Search) section , therefore, both the states (_AI:states_) and the transitions (_AI:transitions_) follow a similar behaviour and only the differences are shown here.

 The states are represented by the _AI:states_ family of turtles, which must contain (at least) the following properties: